 7. Enjoy Non-Vegetarian Madrasi Food

 Chennai is also known for its great non-vegetarian restaurants, some of which have been in operation for several decades.
-I recommend trying Buhari Restaurant at Mount Road near Tarapore Towers or the Ponnusamy Hotel Restaurant on TTK Road.
+I recommend trying Buhari Restaurant on the Mount Road near Tarapore Towers or the Ponnusamy Hotel Restaurant on the TTK Road.
 You will be treated to great food and a touch of Chennai flavor.